 - If you suspect you have a bladder or kidney infection, have your urine checked immediately.
 Oftentimes, your doctor can detect a UTI immediately with routine urinalysis; sometimes an overnight culture is needed.
 Some women will grow bacteria in their urine even without symptoms (called asymptomatic bacteriuria), and this condition increases the chances of getting UTI’s.
 To screen for this, your doctor may perform frequent urine cultures as part of your prenatal care.

-- If you have a urinary tract infection, your doctor will prescribe an antibiotic that is safe for you to take while pregnant.
+- If you have a urinary tract infection while pregnant, your doctor will prescribe an antibiotic that is safe for you to take.
 The type and the duration of the antibiotic will depend upon the severity of your UTI and your stage of pregnancy.
 Improperly treated UTI’s increase the risk of having a problem pregnancy or premature delivery.